-Evidence Required: Evidence Required.
-Evidence of formal agreement with the party responsible for undertaking maintenance.
+Evidence Required: Evidence of formal agreement with the party responsible for undertaking maintenance.
 Please select any of the adopting bodies that you will be offering your sustainable drainage components for adoption.
+Tick all that apply. □ Highway Authority Section 278/38 agreement (Highways Act 1980) □ Local Authority Public Open Space [Refer to Local Authority Policy] Please select the arrangement(s) for all non-adopted sustainable drainage components.
 Tick all that apply.
-Water and Sewerage Company Section 104 agreement (Water Industry Act 1991) □ Highway Authority Section 278/38 agreement (Highways Act 1980) □ Local Authority Public Open Space [Refer to Local Authority Policy] Please select the arrangement(s) for all non-adopted sustainable drainage components.
-Tick all that apply. □ Property Owner (for SuDS components within property boundary only) ☐ Other (please state) Please list any relevant document and or drawing numbers (including revision reference) to support your answers to Section 8.
+Property Owner (for SuDS components within property boundary only) □ Other (please state) Please list any relevant document and or drawing numbers (including revision reference) to support your answers to